Benson & Forsyth

-Benson & Forsyth is a British architectural partnership, whose principal architects are Gordon Benson and Alan Forsyth.
-Their offices are in Islington, London, although they formerly also had a small office in Edinburgh.
+Benson + Forsyth LLP was a British architectural partnership, whose principal architects were Gordon Benson and Alan Forsyth.
+Their offices were in Islington, London, although they formerly also had a small office in Edinburgh.
 They were nominated for the Stirling Prize in 1999 and 2002 for the Museum of Scotland and National Gallery of Ireland respectively.
-Their work is heavily influenced by that of Le Corbusier, but they are also interested in trying to create a more contextual form of modern architecture.
+Their work is heavily influenced by that of Le Corbusier, but they were also interested in trying to create a more contextual form of modern architecture.
+The company was dissolved in 2020.